Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/20-TDM-Mixer/README.md

 This tutorial uses a new tool feature called Vitis Functional Simulation (VFS) to validate the TDM Mixer implementation in AI Engine against its MATLAB behavioral models.
 The VFS feature automatically creates "shared objects" of your AI Engine and PL HLS-based kernels in your Versal design, allowing it to be brought into familiar system-level simulation frameworks, namely MATLAB and Python.
 This allows functional verification of your Versal AI Engine and PL designs without leaving your preferred simulation framework and without creating I/O files for this purpose.
 VFS is a production tool feature in 2025.1.

-The Matlab version of VFS is used to validate the TDM Mixer functional performance.
+The MATLAB version of VFS is used to validate the TDM Mixer functional performance.
 The diagram below shows the MATLAB m-code required to use VFS:

 * Make sure you source `${XILINX_VITIS}/settings64.sh` before starting your MATLAB session.
 * Create an instance of your AI Engine graph using `vfs.aieGraph` in Line 59.